I'm messy. I'm messy and I love making things. My creative process usually begins with having to clean up after my last creative endeavor.

 I have been making stuff forever, but I started working professionally while I was still in college as a textile designer, creating those cute little frogs that your kids have on their jammies.
 I had to "strong arm" two companies into using Adobe Illustrator because that was clearly the better option.
 And I've been working in vector illustration ever since.

-Meanwhile, I got access to a laser cutter and engraver that my father-in-law got for engraving wine glasses and ukuleles.
-Neither of which sounded super exciting to me, but he nudged me a bit to look into it more.
-(Perhaps so that I could run his files for him.)
-But lo and behold, they run on vector lines!
-I had never put in any thought to it before.
+Meanwhile, I discovered laser cutters worked off of vectors.
 Squeals of delight!
 I was making everything I could out of that laser, and started selling a few things on my Etsy shop.
 I found that hand painting my laser cut designs make adorable charms that I can make into earrings.
 Those are still my best sellers today.
 But I'll try lots and lots of new products and see what sticks.

 One of the things I realized that I could put on the laser, besides flat wood, was pieces I had turned on the lathe.
-I had to take a wood turning class when my step-dad gave me a bunch of tools that he wasn't using anymore, one of which was his lathe that he never used much, and I'm sure is older than I am and yet the tools were still in their original box.
+I had to take a wood turning class when my step-dad gave me a bunch of tools that he wasn't using anymore, one of which was his lathe that he never used much, and I'm sure is older than I am and yet the tools were still in their original box!
+I never thought I would make so many pens in my entire life.

 But that's me.
 Plugging away at my latest creative endeavor that may or may not lead to something that I can monetize.
 And looking for where I left my coffee.
 Again.